aiven/terraform-provider-aiven/docs/data-sources/clickhouse_database.md

 ### Required

-- **name** (String) The name of the Clickhouse database.
+- `name` (String) The name of the Clickhouse database.
 This property cannot be changed, doing so forces recreation of the resource.
-- **project** (String) Identifies the project this resource belongs to.
+- `project` (String) Identifies the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.
-- **service_name** (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) Specifies the name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 This property cannot be changed, doing so forces recreation of the resource.

-### Optional

-- **id** (String) The ID of this resource.

 ### Read-Only

+- `id` (String) The ID of this resource.
-- **termination_protection** (Boolean) It is a Terraform client-side deletion protections, which prevents the Clickhouse database from being deleted by Terraform.
+- `termination_protection` (Boolean) It is a Terraform client-side deletion protections, which prevents the Clickhouse database from being deleted by Terraform.
 It is recommended to enable this for any production Clickhouse databases containing critical data.
 The default value is `false`.